What financial support is available?

 We also offer a number of other awards to new full-time undergraduate students.
 You should apply for this financial support as early as possible after applying for admission.

-Additional funding is available for UK students with children and also for disabled students.
+Funding is available for UK students with children or adult dependants.
+We also offer financial support for disabled students.